egirlcatnip/dnd/mogelriket/mara.md

   - _Usage:_ Cantrip
   - _Description:_:
   -
-    - `Create a sound or image of an object within range`
+    - `Create a sound or image of an object.`
   - _Duration:_ Instantaneous
   - _Type:_ `Action`